Check out my on-demand webinar:

 MARK SANDERSON (aka @Scriptcat)

-Screenwriter and script consultant Mark Sanderson (aka Scriptcat) is a veteran of the screenwriting game with over fifteen years of professional screenwriting experience with produced credits in TV movies and indie features.
-After graduating from UCLA Film School, he started writing and performing live as a founding member of the sketch comedy group The Amazing Onionheads and then writing for one of MTV’s most popular shows, he eventually sold his first spec and followed with fifteen writing assignments that have garnered eight produced films—the emotionally compelling WWII indie I’ll Remember April, Lifetime Network’s An Accidental Christmas and Deck the Halls, the indie noir feature Stingers, and action-packed thrillers USS Poseidon: Phantom Below (aka Tides of War), SyFy Network’s Sea Snakes (aka Silent Venom), and the new thrillers Mother of All Lies and Mommy’s Little Girl.
+Screenwriter and script consultant Mark Sanderson (aka Scriptcat) is a veteran of the screenwriting game with over twenty years of professional screenwriting experience with produced credits in TV movies and indie features.
+After graduating from UCLA Film School, he started writing and performing live as a founding member of the sketch comedy group The Amazing Onionheads and then writing for one of MTV’s most popular shows, he eventually sold his first spec and followed with nineteen writing assignments that have garnered fourteen produced films—the emotionally compelling WWII indie I’ll Remember April, Lifetime Network’s An Accidental Christmas and Deck the Halls, the indie noir feature Stingers, and action-packed thrillers USS Poseidon: Phantom Below (aka Tides of War), SyFy Network’s Sea Snakes (aka Silent Venom), and thrillers Mother of All Lies, Mommy’s Little Girl, A Wedding to Die For, One Small Indiscretion, Stalked by My Ex, A Night to Regret, The Break-In, and My Daughter Vanished.
 Mark’s films have been distributed worldwide, premiered on Lifetime, LMN, SyFy, Fox Family, NBC Universal International, HereTV, and have opened and premiered at major film festivals in the U.S. and around the world.

 Mark’s long association with Hollywood veterans and award-winning filmmakers dates back to his first produced screenplay, and has since worked with Academy Award® winning producers, veteran genre directors, and Academy Award®, Emmy® and Golden Globe® acting nominees.
 His popular screenwriting blog MY BLANK PAGE was Script Magazine’s pick for “Website of the Week” and he offers screenplay consultation services on his website.
-In addition to these projects, Mark completed work as the production consultant on the upcoming feature Bitter Harvest directed by George Mendeluk and stars Max, Irons, Elizabeth Barks, Terence Stamp, and Barry Pepper.
-Mark also just completed his first book A Screenwriter’s Journey to Success to be published in 2017, and from his five projects in development comes the Sci-fi comedy feature Area 54 now in development with producer Mark Harris (Crash), and the new series PARANORMAL X.
+Mark also just completed his first book A Screenwriter’s Journey to Success now available on Amazon, and from his five projects in development comes the Sci-fi comedy feature Area 54 now in development with producer Mark Harris (Crash), and the new series PARANORMAL X.